 Furthermore, colleges use the information provided on the FAFSA to determine awards based on needs and merit.

 In cases when federal aid isn’t enough to pay for college, students may consider private student loans to help fill in funding gaps.
-Though it is worth mentioning that private student loans aren’t necessarily afforded the same borrower protections as federal loans — things like income-driven repayment plans or deferment options.
-This is why private student loans are generally only considered after all other options have been depleted.
-Some lenders may accept a financial aid offer letter as proof of income during the application process.
+Keep in mind, though, that private student loans aren’t necessarily afforded the same borrower protections as federal loans — things like income-driven repayment plans or deferment options.
+That is why private student loans are generally only considered after all other options have been depleted.

 • Formal acceptance into college program

 • Shares details of optional prospective student campus events

 • Contains important deadlines, usually the date to accept/decline the offer to enroll